jetbrains-academy/algo-challenges-in-kotlin/Warmup/Estimating the Running Time/task_template.md

 ## Estimating the Running Time: Theory

-To figure out how long a program would take to run on a real computer, we would need to know things like: speed of the computer, the system architecture, the compiler being used, details of the memory hierarchy, etc.
+To figure out how long a program would take to run on a real computer, we would need to know things like: the speed of the computer, the system architecture, the compiler being used, details of the memory hierarchy, etc.
 Hence, carefully estimating the running time is a rather difficult task.
 Moreover, in practice, you might not even know some of these details.